Mount Lyford: Mount Lyford village

+Mount Lyford ski area and alpine resort

-In addition to the subdivision a commercial ski field and access road was developed in the overlooking mountains catering for families, including ice-skating, day shelter/cafeteria together with ski tows and car parking.
-Currently the Simpson family continues to operate Mt Lyford Alpine Resort ski field.
-Following a run of several years of disappointing snowfall the resort moved higher up the mountain and expanded.
-Its higher elevation makes snowfall more predictable and the ski resort now includes access to Mt Terako (1742 m) and caters for beginner, intermediate and advanced skiers and snowboarders.
+In addition to the subdivision the Simpsons developed a commercial ski field catering for families, featuring ice-skating, a day shelter/cafeteria, ski tows and car parking.
+The first ski field, Lake Stella, operated from 1989 to 1992.
+Following a run of several years of disappointing snowfall the resort moved higher up the mountain and expanded to a field on the adjacent Mount Terako.
+The higher elevation makes snowfall more predictable and the ski resort now includes access to Mt Terako (1742 m) and caters for beginner, intermediate and advanced skiers and snowboarders.
 The runs cover an elevation range of 1249 m to 1740 m.
-There is one T-bar, one poma lift, two "platters", one rope tow, and one "advanced rope tow".
+There are several types of lift including T-bar, poma lifts, platters, a rope tow, and an advanced rope tow.
 Most trails are groomed and there is a snowboard board with half pipe and "fun box".

-There are currently about 50 log houses through the native bush in the alpine village area at an elevation of between 500 m and 750 m above sea level.
-Some houses are inhabited permanently, whilst others are holiday homes.
-The village is surrounded by Beech, Manuka and Kanuka trees.
-Birdlife includes New Zealand Bellbird, Fantail, Waxeye/Silvereye, Golden finch, Quail, Native Robin and other (mostly introduced) species.

-In early 2001 Mt Lyford Lodge was opened at the base of the access road with accommodation, restaurant and bar facilities.
-The lodge services the village and passing traffic on the Inland Road.
+In early 2001 Mount Lyford Lodge was opened at the base of the ski field access road with accommodation, restaurant and bar facilities.
+The lodge services the village and passing traffic on the Inland Kaikōura Road.

+In 2004, the Mount Lyford area was used as a location for the shooting of a Korean film Antarctic Journal about a Korean expedition to the Antarctic.

+Forest covenant

+In 2016, an area of 400 ha of privately owned land on Mount Terako covered in dense mountainous native forest was protected by a covenant under the Queen's Commonwealth Canopy initiative.